ramseyjiang/go_mid_to_senior/patterns/creational/prototype/readme.md

 4. You get an alternative to inheritance when dealing with configuration presets for complex objects.

 Cons Cloning complex objects that have circular references might be very tricky.

+The Prototype pattern is used in scenarios where creating an object directly is either too complex, time-consuming, or otherwise inefficient.
+Some common scenarios where the Prototype pattern is useful include:

+1. Complex object creation: When the process of creating an object is complex and involves a lot of steps, such as initializing variables, allocating memory, or reading data from a file, the Prototype pattern can be used to create a clone of a pre-existing object.
+2. Performance optimization: When creating an object is computationally expensive, cloning an existing object can be a more efficient way to create a new object.
+3. Dynamic object creation: When the type of object to be created is not known beforehand, the Prototype pattern can be used to dynamically create objects based on a prototype.
+4. Large number of similar objects: When there is a need to create a large number of similar objects, the Prototype pattern can be used to create a single prototype and then clone it multiple times, rather than creating each object from scratch.
+5. Circumventing class constraints: When the implementation of a class prohibits the creation of an object, the Prototype pattern can be used to create a new object by cloning an existing object.

+Overall, the Prototype pattern provides a flexible way to create new objects by cloning existing ones, which can simplify the creation process and improve performance.